Clara Ledesma: Early years and education

-Born in Santiago de los Caballeros, she initially studied art under Yoryi Morel in his academy in that city.
-Ledesma later enrolled in the National School of Fine Arts in Santo Domingo, graduating in 1948.
-"Ledesma was one of the first women to join the National School of Fine Arts."
-Her professors included Celeste Woss y Gil and George Hausdorf, while her primary mentor was painting professor Josep Gausachs.
+Born in Santiago de los Caballeros, she attended Escuela Ercilia Pepín and in her teenage years studied art under Yoryi Morel at his self-named Academia Yoryi.

+Ledesma later was one of the first women to enroll in — as well as graduate from — the National School of Fine Arts in Santo Domingo, graduating in 1948.
+There, her professors included Celeste Woss y Gil and George Hausdorf, while her primary mentor was painting professor Josep Gausachs.
 Fellow students included Gilberto Hernández Ortega and Eligio Pichardo.

-After graduating, she taught drawing at the National School of Fine Arts.
+After graduating, she took a position teaching drawing at the same school.

 Career, continuing education and personal life

-In 1949, Ledesma had her first solo exhibition and in 1951 she opened a studio/gallery, where she displayed her works as well as those of other artists.
+In 1949, Ledesma had her first solo exhibition at the Ateneo of San Pedro de Macorís.
+In 1951 she opened a combination studio and gallery, where she displayed her works as well as those of other artists.
 With the proceeds from a very successful solo exhibition in 1952, Ledesma traveled to Europe to further her education.
 She studied painting in Barcelona and Madrid, and exhibited her works in galleries in Spain.
 Ledesma also traveled to Lisbon and Paris to visit important museums.
 She was particularly influenced by the works of Marc Chagall, Joan Miró and Paul Klee.
-During her stay in Europe, Ledesma met Bolivian,native American artist Walter Terrazas, who returned to Santo Domingo with her in 1954.
+During her stay in Europe, Ledesma met Bolivian native artist Walter Terrazas, who returned to Santo Domingo with her in 1954.

 "She studied painting at prestigious academies abroad and then returned to the country where she presented works that she had conducted in Europe under the influence of Miro, Chagall and Paul Klee, among others."

 In Santo Domingo, she worked closely with other important Dominican artists, including Gilberto Hernández Ortega, Josep Gausachs and Jaime Colson.
 In 1955, she was named vice director of the National School of Fine Arts.

-In 1961, Clara Ledesma and her husband moved to New York City, New York, where she opened another gallery.
-She lived and worked in New York City the rest of her life.
+In 1961, Clara Ledesma and her husband moved to New York City, where she opened another gallery.
+She lived and worked there until her death in 1999.